Popular automations

 Check your Zapier dashboard first.
 Zapier logs every automated workflow run with detailed status information, making troubleshooting straightforward.

 Most sync issues happen because an authorization expired.
-Both Plutio and Asana connections in Zapier need periodic re-authorization.
-If you see "Authentication error" in your Zapier logs, reconnect the affected app.
+Both Plutio and Asana connections in Zapier need periodic re-authorization, especially after password changes or security policy updates.
+If you see "Authentication error" in your Zapier logs, reconnect the affected app by going to Zapier's Connected Accounts section and re-authorizing.

 Zapier retries failed automated workflow runs automatically.
 If a sync fails due to temporary downtime in Plutio or Asana, Zapier will retry.
 You can also manually replay failed runs from the Zapier dashboard.